-If, after undertaking an assessment and, whenever possible, after consumation with others, you have clear concerns of current physical, emotional, sexual abuse and/or neglect you MUST notify the child to the CPFS as soon as practicable, preferably within 24 hours.
+If, after undertaking an assessment and, whenever possible, after consultation with others, you have clear concerns of current physical, emotional, sexual abuse and/or neglect you MUST notify the child to the CPFS as soon as practicable, preferably within 24 hours.

-See also Section 2.3.2 - Mandatory Reporting if the notification for child sexual abuse and the notifier is a doctor, nurse or midwife.
+See also Section 2.3.2 - Mandatory Reporting if the notification is for child sexual abuse and the notifier is a doctor, nurse or midwife.

-- Consultation with colleagues, line managers and/or PMH OU (9340 8646) is recommended prior to making a notification. - If time and/or safety factors prevent or comer-indicate the seeking of parental consent for the notification, this fact should be clearly noted on the file and on the report to CPFS.
+- Consultation with colleagues, line managers and/or PMH CPU (9340 8646) is recommended prior to making a notification. - If time and/or safety factors prevent or counter-indicate the seeking of parental consent for the notification, this fact should be clearly noted on the file and on the report to CPFS.
 This lack of consultation with the child/family should be the exception rather than the rule. - Notifications are made to the duty officer of the appropriate CPFS district office during usual working hours.
-The duty officer will inform the health staff member of the intake and allocation process and possible time lines. - Any verbal notification must be followed with a written notification, preferably using the CPFS Chio Protection Concern Referral Form. - Confidential information can be entailed to CPFS and WA Police when there are child profection concerns (see Washealth Risk Assessment Process and Form). - After-house verbal notifications must be made to the Crisis Care Unit, CPFS 180 199 008 to lowed by a completed CPFS Child Protection Concern Referral Form as soon as practicable. - Store a copy of the form according to your local Health Area protocols. - If the health provider is continuing to provide a health service to the child/family then this must be stated in the form.
+The duty officer will inform the health staff member of the intake and allocation process and possible time lines. - Any verbal notification must be followed with a written notification, preferably using the CPFS Child Protection Concern Referral Form. - Confidential information can be emailed to CPFS and WA Police when there are child protection concerns (see WA Health Risk Assessment Process and Form). - After-hours verbal notifications must be made to the Crisis Care Unit, CPFS 1800 199 008 followed by a completed CPFS Child Protection Concern Referral Form as soon as practicable. - Store a copy of the form according to your HSP protocols. - If the HSP is continuing to provide a health service to the child/family then this must be stated in the form.
 If feedback from CPFS will assist in ongoing health service provision then this needs to be identified in the form.